thiagohrcosta/introduction_to_data_science_with_python_assigment2/assigment2.md

 # Assignment 2 - Pandas Introduction

 Todas as questões são ponderadas da mesma forma para a presente tarefa.
+Para responder estas questões utilizou-se o Jupyter Notebook integrando Python e Pandas.

 All questions are weighted the same in this assignment.
+To answer this questions, was used Jupyter Notebok to integrate Python and Pandas.

 ## Part 1